Amadeus-System/Amadeus-System/README.md

 ## Who Am I?

-- 👋 Hi, I have a **Master's degree in Computational Physics**.
+- 👋 I have a **Master's degree of Applied Physics**.
 - 🔭 I’m have worked on **Benchmark Study of Graph Neural Networks related to Halide Perovskite**.
 - 🌱 I’m have learned **Density Functional Theory (DFT) with VASP**, **D-Wave Quantum Annealing** and **Graph Neural Network (GNN)**.
 - ⚡ I'm interested in **Artificial Intelligence**, which means that I would like to observe the very special moment when the true-intelligence is born in the universe.
-- ⚡ I'm very interested in **Theretical Physics** such as Many-body Schrodinger Equation in quantum-theory.
+- ⚡ I'm very interested in **Theoretical Physics** such as Many-body Schrodinger Equation in quantum-theory.
 - ⚡ I'm currently working as an AI researcher for my company, which is related to real-world anomaly detection for image, video, timeseries information.
 - ⚡ Currently-progressing personal project : Library analysis, Study about Deep Learning, Computer Science, etc.